L'Oiseau Blanc: Mystery

 The mainstream view was that L'Oiseau Blanc crashed over the Atlantic due to a squall.
 Nonetheless, 12 witnesses in Newfoundland and Maine claimed to have heard the aircraft as it passed overhead.
 Residents at Harbour Grace, Newfoundland, reported sighting a white aircraft circling in haze or fog late on 9 May 1927.
 There were no aircraft on the island and no overflights taking place, and the local newspapers highlighted a "mystery" aircraft.
 If these sightings were of L'Oiseau Blanc, it would indicate that the flight was far behind schedule, as they would have been in the 40th hour of flight.
 This delay could be explained, however, by the fact that the aircraft was flying against the prevailing weather pattern.
 Fishermen off the coast of Newfoundland reported that the weather had turned cold and foul, which might have caused the delay.
-In May 1927, the US Coast Guard found an airplane wing in Napeague Bay at Fort Pond Bay, Long Island Sound; aircraft wreckage was seen in August 1927, 200 miles off the New York Coast.
+In May 1927, the United States Coast Guard found an airplane wing in Napeague Bay at Fort Pond Bay, Long Island Sound; aircraft wreckage was seen in August 1927, 200 miles off the New York Coast.